Methodology · Public overview

 and why.

 GAMES is a structural economic intelligence platform.
-It tracks the macroeconomic consequences of artificial intelligence adoption across 218 sovereign economies using daily live data feeds, a multi-tier source hierarchy, and a disciplined calibration methodology developed over three years.
+It tracks the macroeconomic consequences of artificial intelligence adoption across 218 simulator-ready economies using a snapshot-first data warehouse, audited refresh pipeline, multi-tier source hierarchy, and disciplined calibration methodology.

 This page outlines what GAMES measures, the questions it supports, and the limits users should keep in mind.